ovidio-peduri/git-hook-prepend-issue-tag/README.md

 - Make the file executable
 - ```chmod a+x ~/.git-templates/hooks/prepare-commit-msg  ```

-If you wish to have your git commit messages prepended across all repositories do the following
 ```
 git config --global init.templatedir '~/.git-templates'
 git config --global core.hooksPath '~/.git-templates/hooks'